Have you been reading the bio’s of well known parkour practitioners or freerunners?

 Parkour is best suited to make the weak stronger, faster and more agile.

-How did I transform myself from a weak fat geek to a fitness wonder without paying for a gym?
-All I did was consistent body-weight training.
+How did I transform myself from a weak fat geek into a fitness wonder without paying for a gym?

 The first time was when I was still a teen and still looking sick years after a long illness made me radically lose weight.

 Of course being very weak and having no body mass allowed me to progress quickly.

 I simply ate lots of protein powder.
 After a few months I looked “normal” again – like an average guy – but not like a body builder.

 Looking at the real body builders weight lifting 200 pounds on the bench was frustrating to see.

 These guys didn’t make it easier for me by displaying a condescending stare from time to time when I walked close by.

 I’m not even sure of that.
 I may have imagined their attitude.
 Yet the simple fact they were there didn’t motivate me.